OpenReferralUK/OR-UK-frontend/README.md

 To restart the server (should it go down): sudo service orukcms restart

+To list services:
+systemctl --type=service

+To see if this service is running: systemctl status orukclient.service

+To find the server, use s3 to find the loadbalancer and target-group.
+The target changes IP when restarted.

+In the past, the service has stopped running, and we have had to restart it.
+Also, the entire instance stopped working at one point, and we had to stop and restart it (resulting in a new IP).

 # strapi api

 The strapi api is at: https://admin.beta.openreferraluk.org/admin/auth/login